Upper Dublin Township, Pennsylvania

-Upper Dublin Township is a township in Montgomery County, Pennsylvania, United States.
+Upper Dublin Township is an affluent township in Montgomery County, Pennsylvania, United States.
 The population was 26,665 at the 2020 census.
 Until the 1950s, Upper Dublin was mostly farmland and open space, but transitioned to a residential suburb during the postwar population boom.
 The population went from just over 6,000 residents in the 1950s to just under 20,000 by 1970.
 Today, Upper Dublin is mostly spread-out development housing, and has the fourth highest median income in Montgomery County.

 Upper Dublin is made up of several community areas, many of which are unincorporated areas in Montgomery County with no legal status, and are used primarily by the US Postal Service.
-These community areas are portions of Abington (19001), Ambler (19002) (excluding the Borough of Ambler), Ardsley (19038), Dresher (19025), Fort Washington (19034), Jarrettown (19025), Maple Glen (19002), North Hills (19038), Oreland (19075), and Willow Grove (19090).
+These community areas are portions of Ambler (19002) (excluding the Borough of Ambler), Dresher (19025), Fort Washington (19034), Jarrettown (19025), Maple Glen (19002), and small portions of Abington (19001), Ardsley (19038), North Hills (19038), Oreland (19075), and Willow Grove (19090).

 History

 Founding

 Edward Tanner was granted land by William Penn in the Province of Pennsylvania and named it "Upper and Lower Dublin."
 Lower Dublin was incorporated into the City of Philadelphia following the passage of the Act of Consolidation in 1854.
 The "upper" portion has continued to exist around the original survey for the laying out and naming of Susquehanna Road.
 Upper Dublin Township was established in 1701, when William Penn ordered a survey of all townships in the Commonwealth.
 It was first settled in 1698, and incorporated in 1719.
 The township was granted its current status of First Class Township in the Commonwealth of Pennsylvania on January 1, 1946.
 Originally the area started as a farming community with additional activity in the mining of limestone.
 Limekiln Pike today continues to be an important travel artery.